 Develop and maintain a temperature implementation workplan consistent with the Policy to prioritize efforts, track progress, and identify specific actions to address elevated water temperatures.
 The temperature implementation workplan shall describe specific actions that will be taken throughout the North Coast Region and set watershed priorities for addressing elevated water temperatures at a watershed-specific level.
-The temperature implementation workplan shall be presented to the Regional Water Board on a triennial basis.
+The temperature implementation workplan shall be presented to the North CoastRegional Water Board on a triennial basis.

-Permitting and Enforcement Tools
+6.1.3 Other Implementation Mechanisms

-The federal Clean Water Act and the California Water Code (CWC) authorize the Regional Water Board to use permitting and enforcement tools to control waste discharges and ensure attainment of water quality standards.
-The Regional Water Board shall use permitting and enforcement tools, when and where appropriate, to address waste discharges and ensure attainment of water quality standards and TMDLs.
+The basin plan includes policies, plans, prohibitions and implementation tools that apply across the state (chapter 4) and region (chapter 5).
+Some, but not all, of the key policies and regulatory tools applicable to TMDLs, in addition to those listed in 6.1.1 and 6.1.2, include the Temperature Policy (section 5.3.5), the Nonpoint Source Policy (section 4.23), and Permitting and Enforcement Tools (section 5.1).

 Permitting Tools